rodolfodpk/go-crablet/internal/benchmarks/BENCHMARK_REPORT.md

 ## **Executive Summary**

-The DCB library demonstrates **excellent performance characteristics** with the optimized schema, showing significant improvements in streaming operations, memory efficiency, and projection performance.
+The go-crablet library, implementing Dynamic Consistency Boundaries (DCB), demonstrates **excellent performance characteristics** with the optimized schema, showing significant improvements in streaming operations, memory efficiency, and projection performance.
 The latest benchmark results confirm the effectiveness of the schema optimizations and reveal some areas for further investigation.

 ## **🔧 Test Environment**
 - **Hardware**: Apple M1 Pro (ARM64)